VETERINARY PRACTICE MANAGEMENT: EFFECTIVE COMMUNICATION

 ...Conflict resolution was the best.
 It is very practical and can be applied in day to day situations in real life.

 Erin is a member of both the Florida Veterinary Technician Association and the National Association of Veterinary Technicians in America.
-Erin lives in Pinellas Park, Florida with her son, Kingston, dog, Gemma; and two cats, Gia and Roxanne.
+Erin lives in Palm Harbor, Florida with her fiance and their three sons, Kingston, Isaac, and Jordan.
+They also share their home with their dog, Gemma and cat, Roxanne.

 Practices may enroll individual team members.
 To learn how to assign a specific team member to a course, please visit the Assigning Students page.